 Pros: a good quality threaded chain repair link, e.g. Maillon Rapide link, can be as strong as the same size chain.
 This connection offers a streamlined attachment with no snagging and a sympathetic load-bearing surface to the end link in the chain or the anchor connector pin.

 Cons: the thread may require a little filing to fit through a calibrated chain - it requires a thread-locking compound because seizing is impossible - in the picture above, it does not allow lateral movement on the anchor connector.

 Joining shackles together ‘pin to pin’ will result in the bearing edges sliding from side to side.

 Fitting the crown of a shackle through a ‘square cut’ hole so that the shackle bears on two unsympathetic stress points.

 Freedom of Movement

-Fixing an anchor connector directly to the anchor shank with no freedom of lateral movement.
-The use of this method is extremely widespread, looks very neat, but there is a strong possibility that at some point it will result in some sort of damage or even failure when the anchor is trapped on the seabed.
+This method is prevalent and looks very neat, but there is a strong possibility that, at some point, it will result in some damage or even failure when the anchor is trapped on the seabed.